APACTestDrive/CloudNative_AppDev/100-PREPARElab.md

 The following parameters have to be provided:

-  - **Shape**: `OC3 - 1.0 OCPU, 7.5 GB RAM` this is the smallest one (default)
+  - **Shape**: `VM.Standard2.1 - 1.0 OCPU, 15.0GB RAM` this is the smallest one (default)
   - **Server Count**: `1` which means one managed server
   - **Domain Partitions**: `zero` for no partitions (default)
   - **Enable access to Administration Console**: `Checked` to get access to the Admin console
   - **Deploy Sample Application**: `Unchecked`
-  - **Enable authentication with Oracle Identity Cloud Service**: `Unchecked`
-  - **SSH Public Key**: public key which will be uploaded to the VM during the creation
-    - It allows to connect to the VM through ssh connection using the private key.
+  - **SSH Public Key**: Provide a public key which will be uploaded to the VM during the creation.
+It allows you to connect to the VM through ssh connection using the private key.
-    - Click on **Edit** button and select the same publicKey what was generated for Database Cloud Service instance
+    - Click on **Edit** button
+    - If you don't have or want to create a new key pair then select **Create a New Key** option and select **Enter** to download the newly generated keypair for later usage
   - **Username**: `weblogic` username of WebLogic administrator
   - **Password**: WebLogic administrator's password.
 Don't forget to note the provided password.
   - **Database Instance Name**: `demoDB` Database Cloud Service name to store WebLogic repository data.
 Your provisioned DBCS instance will appear in the dropdown list.